PhilCK/philck.github.com/_posts/2015-05-25-software-book-recommendations.md

 ## The Lean Startup, Getting Real, and Rework

 These books aren't directly about software development, but there is a very good common theme that runs right through it.
 Less is more!
-Even if you aren't starting a company I would recomend reading them if you are software developer.
-As much of the mentality in these books is relatable.
+Even if you aren't starting a company as much of the mentality in these books are relatable, I would recommend reading them if you are a software developer.

 <div style="text-align:center;">